Full casting has been announced for Broken Wings musical for its 2022 London run.

-After previous concert productions, the first full staging of the piece will run at Charing Cross Theatre from 26 January (previews from 21 January) until 5 March 2022.
+After previous concert productions, the first full staging of the piece will run at Charing Cross Theatre from Tuesday 15 February, with previews from 11 February, and run until 26 March.

 Broken Wings is written by Nadim Naaman and Dana Al Fardan, adapted from Kahlil Gibran’s poetic novel of the same name.

 Nadim Naaman will play Kahlil Gibran with further casting including Yasmeen Audi (Layla Bawab/Ensemble), Haroun Al Jeddal (Mansour Bey Galib), Lucca Chadwick-Patel (Young Kahlil Gibran), Soophia Foroughi (Mother), Alex Kais (Ensemble), Nadim Naaman (Kahlil Gibran), Ayesha Patel (Dima Bawab) and Noah Sinigaglia (Selma Karamy).